hiu-sasongkojati/demo-trade-flow-r/README.md

   dest_long = c(-95.7129, 104.1954, 10.4515, 133.7751)
 )
 ```
-Then, since there is only one source country with multiple destination countries of varying distances, I need to take into account date lines.
+Then, since there is only one source country with multiple destination countries of varying distances, I need to take into account the international date line.

 Let's consider Japan and USA -- two countries at opposite ends of one another.
 When a geodesic line is calculated between these two points, the resulting path may lie on a single continuous line that crosses the international date line.
 I want to make sure that this line is plotted so that it appears on the map without being cut off by the international date line.
 Otherwise, the line would jump to the opposite side of the map to continue.
 Here is a simple visual representation of it: